-24. In preparation August 2018: B. Magi, C. Cupini, M. Green, J. Francis, F. Ramadan, C. Hauser, and B. Reiss, Evaluation of PM2.5 measured in an urban setting using a low-cost optical particle counter and a Federal Equivalent Method Beta Attenuation Monitor, Aerosol Science and Technology, 1-13.
+24. In review as of November 2018: B. Magi, C. Cupini, M. Green, J. Francis, F. Ramadan, C. Hauser, and B. Reiss, Evaluation of PM2.5 measured in an urban setting using a low-cost optical particle counter and a Federal Equivalent Method Beta Attenuation Monitor, Aerosol Science and Technology, 1-13.
 [HTML, [PDF]

 22. Quaternary International (Elsevier) Special Issue on The Human-Climate-Fire Nexus: Hawthorne, D., C. J. Courtney Mustaphi, J. C. Aleman, O. Blarquez, D. Colombaroli, A.-L. Daniau, J. R. Marlon, M. Power, B. Vannière, Y. Han, S. Hantson, N. Kehrwald, B. Magi, X. Yue, C. Carcaillet, R. Marchant, A. Ogunkoya, E. N. Githumbi, and R. M. Muriuki, 2018: Global Modern Charcoal Dataset (GMCD): A tool for exploring proxy-fire linkages and spatial patterns of biomass burning.
 Quaternary International, 488, 3-17.
 [HTML, PDF]

 21. Rabin, S. S., D. S. Ward, S. L. Malyshev, B. I. Magi, E. Shevliakova, and S. W. Pacala (2018), A fire model with distinct crop, pasture, and non-agricultural burning: use of new data and a model-fitting algorithm for FINAL.1.
 Geoscientific Model Development, 11, 815-842, [Open Access]